SMI/SmiServices/docs/DataLoading.md

 ### RelationalDb

-The Relational Db (e.g. Sql Server, MySql, Oracle or Postgres) stores only the tags required for cohort creation and image extraction (e.g. StudyDate, PatientID, Modality, StudyDescription etc).
+The Relational Db (e.g. Sql Server, MySql, Oracle or Postgres) stores only the tags required for cohort creation and image extraction (e.g. StudyDate, [PatientID], Modality, StudyDescription etc).
 The RelationalDb should only be loaded with images that are fit for release (can be anonymised) and only anonymised tags should be loaded (this includes performing identifier substitution e.g. for PatientID).

 A relational database is used because it allows easier linking with other traditional EHR data (e.g. prescribing, biochemistry etc) held by a safehaven.